 In line with our Equality, Inclusion and Human Rights statement, we aim to create a community where local people and local clinicians continue to work together to improve equal healthcare access, experience and outcomes and to ensure that the objectives of the Clinical Commissioning Group continue to focus on equality in everything we do including our workforce.

 We look forward to publishing our annual Public Sector Equality Duty report for 2020 – 2021 shortly.
 Publication has been delayed due to the COVID-19 response and recovery programme.
-This statement will be updated by the end of April 2021.
+A draft of the report is progressing through the CCG's governance process and will be published before the deadline of 5 October 2021.

 - The CCG must prepare and publish one or more equality objectives it thinks it should achieve to support the PSED (above).
 The objectives must be published at intervals of not greater than four years with information updated annually on progress.
 Each objective must be specific and measurable.

 - The CCG must publish information, not later than 31stJan each year, to demonstrate compliance with the PSED.
 The information published must relate to persons who share a relevant protected characteristic who are: